ishehara/ishehara/README.md

-- 👋 Hi, I’m Ishan Shehara
+- 👋 Hello, I am Ishan Shehara Liyanage
-- 👀 I’m interested in Machine Learning and AI technologies
+- 👀 I am interested in Machine Learning and AI technologies
-- 🌱 I’m an undergraduate at Sri Lanka Institue of Information Technologies (BSc.
+- 🌱 I am an undergraduate at Sri Lanka Institue of Information Technologies (BSc.
 Information Technology)
-- I am an undergraduate at the University of Colombo Also (BSc.
+- 🌱 I am an undergraduate at the University of Colombo Also (BSc.
 Electronocs and Automation)

 <!---